Segway Ninebot ES2

-Both the front and rear tires of the Segway ES2 are solid (airless).
-They are made of a fairly hard compound that is not supple like many other airless tires.
+The Segway ES2 has front and rear solid (airless) that are 8.0 inches in diameter.
+They are made of a fairly hard compound that is not supple like other airless tires.
 This means they provide essentially zero suspension and poor grip.

 Packaging was uninspired at best with crudely shaped and bent cardboard serving as insulation.
 These did the trick as the scooter came in fine shape.
 Manuals were provided in many different languages and had clear instructions on assembly and all the safety precautions when riding.

-The ES2 has respectable build quality — on par with other major name-brand scooters in this price range.
+The ES2 has respectable build quality — on par or even better than other major name-brand scooters in this price range.
 None of the components are super hefty like what you might find on a more expensive, higher-quality scooter, but they aren’t total garbage either.

-Feel free to learn more and check the price on Amazon Prime, but we consider this scooter to be a don’t buy for several reasons:
+However, we consider this scooter to be a don’t buy for three reasons:

 - Feature set

-Though having similar quality to scooters in this class (Mi M365, Swagger 5, GXL V2) you’d think at this top end of price that it would be one of the best featured — yet it’s not.
-The airless tires are made of a harder rubber that provides poor traction, it lacks a strong braking mechanism, the 300 watt motor is slower than 250 watt scooters, and it’s tiny 187 watt hour battery yielded only 9.8 miles of range.
+The airless tires are made of a harder rubber that provides poor traction, it lacks a strong braking mechanism, the 300-watt motor is slower than 250-watt scooters, and it’s tiny 187 watt-hour battery yielded only 9.8 miles of range.

 |Battery capacity||187 Wh|